offshoredao/poc-crossitem-dnft/README.md

-# poc-dnft-svg
+# Proof of concept for dNFT using SVG
+We see a new generation of the internet full of new possibilities.
+Where, your creativity is valued and your digital objects belong to you.
+This repository will try to resignificate the concept of Metaverse.
+By proving interoperatibility among different NFT collections.

-A case for using SVG to achieve dynamic NFTs.
+## A case for using SVG to achieve interaperable dynamic NFTs.

+### First case: Decentraland wereables.

 Here we will prove the concept of using SVG technology to generate a dynamic NFT on Ethereum consuming metadata from other NFTs.
 On the first version we will mint on tesnet a `root_ERC-721` token with the field `animation_url` displaying one SVG image compused by 4 layers.